Simon2828/west-bridgford-advice-centre/src/pages/index.md

     - image: /img/top-right.jpg
       text: >
-        During these Covid times we understand that not everyone wants a face to face appointment.
+        We understand that not everyone wants a face to face appointment.
 We can also arrange for an adviser to ring you on a Wednesday morning.
 Please telephone: 0115 982 1475 (during opening hours or leave a message at other times) or email: westbridgfordadvicecentre@gmail.com
     - image: /img/bottom-left.jpg
       text: >+
         Before an appointment, please make sure you bring the following:
             all relevant information relating to your query; letters, receipts, paperwork, copies of forms, dates of phone calls.
-Other pages on our website have links to information on a variety of subjects including benefits payments.
-Look at this link for government advice  https://www.gov.uk/universal-credit
+The Useful Links page of our website has links to information on a variety of subjects including benefits payments.

     - image: /img/bottom-right.jpg
       text: >+